Explainable LP-MPC: Shadow Price Contributions Reveal MV-CV Pairings: Problem Statement

+In the chemical process industries, model predictive control (MPC) is commonly implemented in two separate stages, consisting of (1) a steady-state target optimization stage that calculates economically optimal targets, and (2) a receding horizon control (RHC) stage that moves the plant to these optimization targets.
+For clarity, the term `LP' in this paper refers exclusively to the steady-state target optimization stage implemented as a linear program (LP), which is widespread in the refining and petrochemical industries.
+This two-stage architecture has been given various names in the academic literature, including double-layer MPC, two-stage MPC, and LP-MPC cascade systems \citep{qin_survey_2003, Godoy2017, Elnawawi2022}.

+In the steady-state LP optimization stage, limits on the manipulated variables (MVs) and controlled variables (CVs) are imposed in the form of linear inequality constraints, with economic costs defined on incremental MV moves.
+Some LP formulations may impose costs on CVs \citep{qin_survey_2003}, but these alternative formulations are not considered in this paper.
+The steady-state MV and CV targets are computed by solving an LP problem for cost minimization.
+The LP calculations are based on the steady-state gain matrix, the current steady-state operating conditions, and MV/CV limits \citep{maciejowski2002predictive}.
+At each program execution, the LP updates the steady-state targets to the RHC stage in response to changes in the current plant steady-state conditions (e.g. material composition changes and ambient conditions etc.), and operating limits (e.g. feed rate targets, product specifications etc.).

+On the overarching topic of plantwide control, self-optimizing control \citep{skogestad2000selfoptimizing} is an offline design methodology for CV selection such that constant-setpoint operation remains economically near-optimal under disturbances.
+Recent extensions systematically handle changing active constraint regions through advanced regulatory control (ARC) elements \citep{Skogestad2023AdvancedControl}.
+In contrast, the LP-MPC architecture identifies the active constraint region at run-time, and serves as a form of complex MV-CV switching to handle changing active constraint regions through the LP solution.
+This online formulation scales to industrial controllers with tens to hundreds of MVs and CVs, where the combinatorial complexity of possible active constraint sets may be intractable for systematic offline design of the switching regions.
+In practice, these industrial LP-MPC systems are generally $m$~CV $\times$ $n$~MV non-square controllers designed with more CVs than MVs ($m > n$) to honor all plant operating limits.

-An important open problem for large-dimensional industrial LP-MPC controllers is addressing the difficulty around explaining the LP solution and understanding why certain active constraint sets emerge during steady-state optimization \citep{Elnawawi2022}.
-Due to the vertex-driven nature of the LP, even a single disturbance or a minor shift in operating limits can trigger a \textit{basis exchange} (`pivoting') in the LP, causing the controller to drop one constraint and pick up another, fundamentally altering the control strategy and the structure of $\mathcal{A}$.
-Despite decades of advancements in the theoretical framework of MPC, systematic approaches for reasoning about real-world LP-MPC controllers remain elusive in practice, creating a disconnect between academic MPC developments and the practical needs of engineers and operators in industry.
+Due to the vertex-driven nature of the LP, even a single disturbance or a minor shift in operating limits could trigger a change in the active set of constraints in the LP solution, fundamentally altering the control strategy at every execution cycle.
+Despite the white-box nature of the LP model formulation, an important open problem for large-dimensional industrial LP-MPC controllers is addressing the difficulty around explaining the LP solution \citep{Elnawawi2022}.
+Systematic approaches for reasoning about real-world LP-MPC controllers remain elusive in practice, creating a disconnect between academic MPC developments and the practical needs of engineers and operators in industry.